Radiation therapy for bile duct cancer

 External beam radiation therapy (EBRT)

-Standard (conventional) EBRT is used much less often than in the past.
-With newer techniques, doctors can more accurately treat gallbladder cancers while reducing the radiation exposure to nearby healthy tissues.
-This may offer a better chance of increasing the success rate and reducing side effects.
+Newer radiation techniques now let doctors more accurately treat bile duct cancers while reducing the radiation exposure to nearby healthy tissues.
+This may increase the success rate and help reduce side effects.

 Three-dimensional conformal radiation therapy (3D-CRT) uses special computers to precisely map the location of the tumor(s).
-Radiation beams are shaped and aimed at the tumor(s) from several directions, which makes it less likely to damage normal tissues.
-Most doctors now recommend using some form of 3D-CRT when it is available.
+Radiation beams are then shaped and aimed at the tumor(s) from several directions, which makes it less likely to damage normal tissues.

-Intensity modulated radiation therapy (IMRT) is an advanced form of 3D therapy.
-It uses a computer-driven machine that actually moves around the patient as it delivers radiation.
-In addition to shaping the beams and aiming them at the bile duct from several angles, the intensity (strength) of the beams can be adjusted to minimize the dose reaching the most sensitive normal tissues.
+Intensity-modulated radiation therapy (IMRT) is an advanced form of 3D therapy.
+It uses a computer-driven machine that moves around you as it delivers radiation.
+Along with shaping the beams and aiming them at the cancer from several angles, the intensity (strength) of the beams can be adjusted to limit the dose reaching the most sensitive normal tissues.
 This lets doctors deliver an even higher dose to the cancer areas.
-This is available in many major hospitals and cancer centers.
+IMRT is available in many major hospitals and cancer centers.